MechanicalRock/mechanicalrock.github.io/_posts/2020-12-25-manual-gates-git-flow-in-a-wig.md

 <insert image>

 Each of these environments is about stopping faulty or incorrect software hitting production.
 Concerns such as User Acceptance Testing should not block the path to production - this should have happened before code hit the master branch.
-Training environments should also not be sequested from the environments in the main pipeline.
+Training environments should not be poached from the environments in the main pipeline.
 If I haven't been clear up to this point, let me restate it - the environments that are present in your main pipeline to production should not have any other function but ensuring that you can reliably deploy code to production that will not cause an unintentional degredation.

 To continue that point, I often seem teams that will have a "development" environment in their pipeline.
 This is a step above developers running entire copies of the system in their local environment, but it still comes with issues.
 It can be difficult to accurately determine exactly what is running in this environment when multiple developers are deploying changes to such an environment, which can make it difficult to ensure working code is making it's way towards production.
 This is often ensures that a manual gate is introduced and that it never leaves.
 If developers must be able to run an isolated copy of the system, it is better to implement this via developer sandboxes or dynamic environments that are free of the pipeline.
 Recognise that the purpose of such an environment isn't to safely deploy code to production, but to aide the developer in feature development, and as such it doesn't belong in the production pipeline.